 This is a guest blog written by Tom Barce.

-Tom Barce (firstname.lastname@example.org) is the Director of Consulting Services for Kroll Ontrack.
+Tom Barce (firstname.lastname@example.org) is the VP of Thought Leadership at KrolLDiscovery.
 Mr. Barce brings over 18 years of experience in directing information management, electronic discovery and litigation support initiatives.
 He is accustomed to delivering strategic vision, consultative services and project management expertise.
 He has extensive experience in responding to complex electronic discovery demands in numerous litigation and regulatory matters.
 Through his experience and vision, he strives to continually elevate our community to higher state of “information intelligence.”

 Tom recently spoke on the topic of dark data at the monthly meeting of the ARMA Metro NYC Chapter.